Government help with funeral costs

 - Death certificate and any other legal documents required

-You can also get up to £700 towards other funeral expenses such as Funeral Director fees, flowers or a coffin.
+You can also get money for other funeral expenses such as funeral director’s fees, flowers or a coffin.
 You can get up to:

 How to make a claim

-You can claim by calling the Bereavement Service Helpline on 0800 731 0469 or downloading a claim form, and sending the completed form by post.
+You can claim by calling the Bereavement Service Helpline on 0800 731 0469 or downloading a Funeral Expenses Payment claim form, and sending the completed form by post.

 How the money is paid

-To find out more information about help paying for funeral expenses or to and make a claim visit Gov.uk.
+To find out more information about government help with funeral costs or to and make a claim visit Gov.uk.